zkyredstart/LLaVA-NPU/README.md

 In this project, we transfer the LLaVA from the CUDA device to the NPU device.
 If you think our project helpful, give our project a star.
 Thanks for your support!

 ### Change history
+[2024-09-02]: We support the common visual projectors, e.g. LDPv2, Resampler.
+Try it!

 [2024-08-27]: We add SigLip encoder to the LLaVA-NPU.

 [2024-08-25]: We reproduce the results on the MMBench.
 Weights are coming soon.